Filter Options

 Is 5 days enough time for a safari in Kenya?

 “Although 5 days is enough time for a safari in Kenya, a few extra days would make the experience even more special.
 You can see a lot on a 5-day safari in Kenya.
-You’ll be able to visit a few parks and reserves and see a large variety of animals, including most and possibly all of the Big Five.
+You’ll be able to visit a few parks and reserves and see a large variety of animals, including most and possibly all of the Big Five (lion, leopard, elephant, buffalo and rhino).
 On a road trip, you’ll have to focus on one part of the country, but on a fly-in safari you can incorporate several highlights on your bucket list.
 If you add on extra days, you can spend more time in each destination, which gives you a chance to settle in and get into the rhythm of a safari holiday.
 If 5 days is all you’ve got, you need to resist the temptation to cram too much into your itinerary.
-If not, you’ll spend too much time driving or flying between places; time which could be spent on game drives or at the lodges. ”
+If not, you’ll spend too much time driving or flying between places, time that could be spent on game drives or at the lodges.”

 1